School Science Lessons

 West African basil, (Ocimum viride), fever plant, perennial, up to 1 metre, aroma like thyme, herbal medicine, antiseptic leaves, antiseptic, for fevers including malaria, eye wash, gargle, poultices, repel insects, general, tonic, diarrhoea, wound dressing, conjunctivitis, Lamiaceae

-Evening primrose, (Oenothera biennis), sundrops, (not a true primrose, primula), perennial, 50 cm, biennial, yellow flowers open in the evening until following noon, culinary uses, young leaves and flowers in salads, herbal medicine, seeds and essential oil contain | Gamma-Linoleic acid, (GLA) | that helps the body produce prostaglandin, (Evening primrose oil, (EPO), γ-linoleic acid, extracted from seeds, has been used to treat hormone-related disorders, skin disorders, bruising and haemorrhoids, but it may have been over-promoted as a "cure-all", is NOT an anti-cancer agent and is NOT recommended if taking blood pressure medication, garden ornamental, night fragrance, North America, evening primrose family, Onagraceae
+Evening primrose, (Oenothera biennis), sundrops, (not a true primrose, primula), perennial, 50 cm, biennial, yellow flowers open in the evening until following noon, culinary uses, young leaves and flowers in salads, herbal medicine, seeds and essential oil contain | Gamma-Linoleic acid, (GLA) | that helps the body produce prostaglandin, (Evening primrose oil, (EPO), γ-linoleic acid, extracted from seeds, has been used to treat hormone-related disorders, skin disorders, bruising and haemorrhoids, but it may have been over-promoted as a "cure-all", is not an anti-cancer agent and is not recommended if taking blood pressure medication, garden ornamental, night fragrance, North America, evening primrose family, Onagraceae

 Evening Primrose, Oenothera biennis, Mudbrick Herb Cottage.